toolness/lovebomb.me/README.md

 ## Technical Details

-Presently the app works on the latest versions of all major browsers: Chrome, Firefox, Internet Explorer 9, Opera, and Safari.
+Presently the app works on the latest versions of all major browsers: Chrome, Firefox, Internet Explorer, Opera, and Safari.

 The app consists entirely of static files and uses the [hackpub][] API to publish documents for users.